Azeko2xo/woodem/doc/sphinx2/source/theory/membrane-element.rst

 Since out-of-plane translations :math:`u_{zi}` are always zero (they determine rigid body rotation of the element), we may condense those rows from :math:`\mat{K}_{\mathrm{DKT}}` away, making it 9×6 rather than 9×9, and removing zero elements from the generalized displacement vector as well.
 Note that corresponding DoFs may nevertheless have non-zero forces :math:`F_{zi}`.

-The following video shows the combined response of CST and DKT elements:
+The :woosrc:`examples/membrane2.py` script shows the combined response of CST and DKT elements:

 .. youtube:: KmQWD_MfR8M